Review of Anticoagulation Therapies in Atrial Fibrillation

 In March 2011, the PBAC recommended that dabigatran was suitable for inclusion on the Pharmaceutical Benefits Scheme (PBS) for the prevention of stroke or embolism in certain groups of patients with atrial fibrillation.
 In making their recommendation, the PBAC noted that:

 a.
-Dabigatran represented a cost effective therapy and its use could lead to reductions in morbidity and mortality.
+Dabigatran represented a cost effective therapy and its use could lead to reductions in morbidity.

 b.
 The opportunity cost to the Commonwealth of listing dabigatran would be significant.